Bahrain country brief

 As part of its diversification plans, Bahrain implemented a Free Trade Agreement (FTA) with the US in August 2006, the first FTA between the US and a Gulf state.
 Bahrain's economy, however, continues to depend heavily on oil.
 Petroleum production and refining account for more than 60 percent of Bahrain's export receipts, over 60 per cent of Government revenues, and 11 per cent of GDP (exclusive of allied industries

 Other major economic activities are production of aluminium - Bahrain's second biggest export after oil – finance, construction and tourism.
 Bahrain competes with Malaysia as a worldwide centre for Islamic banking and continues to seek new natural gas supplies as feedstock to support its expanding petrochemical and aluminium industries.
 In 2011, Bahrain experienced economic setbacks as a result of domestic unrest.
 Bahrain's reputation as a financial hub has come under increasing competition regionally, notably from Dubai and to a lesser extent Doha.

 Australia and Bahrain have had a commercial relationship for many years.
-In 2012, exports were $152 million and imports $67 million.
+In 2013, exports were $665 million and imports $75 million.
 The figures exclude Australian exports transhipped to Bahrain through Dubai, and alumina exports.
-Australia’s exports to Bahrain have traditionally included meat (excluding beef), live animals and passenger motor vehicles (PMV exports were valued at $34 million in 2012) .
-Australia’s main imports from Bahrain are fertilisers, aluminium products and wire products.
+Australia’s exports mainly comprised alumina, meat, live animals and dairy products.
+Australia’s major import from Bahrain is aluminium.